isomerpages/moe-xinminsec/_our-curriculum/Academic Departments/Aesthetics.md

 <p>Students work collaboratively across all the Arts Education opportunities
 in Xinmin.
 It is through collaborative work that students learn to manage themselves and their relationships, whilst gaining a deeper understanding of the world around them.
-With Art, Music and RefleXions (Drama) all encouraging group-based collaborations whether physically or through online platforms like Padlet, Jamboard and Google Classroom, students are continually reflecting upon their ability to consider perspectives of their group mates and leading one another through presentations.</p>
+With Art, Music and RefleXions@Xinmin (Drama) all encouraging group-based collaborations whether physically or through online platforms like Padlet, Jamboard and Google Classroom, students are continually reflecting upon their ability to consider perspectives of their group mates and leading one another through presentations.</p>
 <p>Students also have opportunities to sample the cultural offerings from
 around the world!
 World Music exposure allows students to do things like appreciate Malay rhythmic music.
 Art lessons allow students to understand